avengerpenguin/avengerpenguin.com/Garden/Platform Pitfalls and Myths.md

 When building an internal platform for an organisation, there are a few traps people fall into.

-The breakdown of this is largely thanks to [Scaling your business with platform thinking by Thoughtworks](https://www.thoughtworks.com/en-gb/what-we-do/enterprise-modernization-platforms-cloud/empc-hub/scaling-your-business-with-platform-thinking) combined with my own experience with successful and unsuccessful platform initiatives.
+The breakdown of this is largely thanks to [Scaling your business with platform thinking by Thoughtworks](https://www.thoughtworks.com/en-gb/what-we-do/enterprise-modernization-platforms-cloud/empc-hub/scaling-your-business-with-platform-thinking) with details filled in with my own experience with successful and unsuccessful platform initiatives.

+For how to get it right, see [[Tenets for Platform Sucess]].

 ## 1. Build it and they will come